Visit Pyrenees National Parc, Midi-Pyrenees

 The Pyrenees National Park is located within the French departments of the Hautes-Pyrénées and Pyrénées-Atlantiques, in the Midi-Pyrenees region of France.
-The parc encompasses a large part of the central Pyrenees mountain region along the border with Spain and is one of the seven national parks in France.
+The parc encompasses a large part of the central Pyrenees mountain region along the border with Spain and is one of the eight national parks in France.

 It is a region with many scenic natural highlights including high mountains, lakes and waterfalls, forests and dramatic cliffs.
 While it is possible to enjoy some of the scenery from your car, typically by crossing the high mountain passes, the greatest enjoyment comes from walking or cycling in the region.